Federal Funding Sources

 Fulbright International Education Administrators Program

 These IEA seminars are designed to introduce participants to the society, culture and higher education systems in Germany, India, Japan or Korea through campus visits, meetings with foreign colleagues and government officials, attendance at cultural events and briefings on education.
 Participants gain new perspective on the need to internationalize U.S. campuses and insight into how it can be done.
-Deadlines for France - Feb.
-1, 2013; Germany - Feb.
-1, 2013; India - August 1, 2012; Japan and Korea - November 1, 2012
+Deadlines for India - August1, 2014; Japan and Korea - November 3, 2014; France and Germany - February 2, 2015.

 Fulbright NEXUS Regional Scholar Program